Industry Metrics for the Seniors Housing & Care Property Market

 Another important consideration in demographics for some forms of seniors housing is seniors’ adult children, who often participate in decision-making on behalf of their parents.
 Their financial resources, well-being, and geographic residence location should be considered.

-A more in-depth discussion of each of the demand factors and trends can be found in Appendix B of the NIC Investment Guide, Second Edition.
+A more in-depth discussion of each of the demand factors and trends can be found in the NIC Investment Guide, Fourth Edition.

 How is occupancy tracked, and what are the property market occupancy trends?